quicwg/multipath/draft-ietf-quic-multipath.md

 Compared to the ACK frame specified in {{QUIC-TRANSPORT}}, the following field is added.

-Packet Number Space Identifier: An identifier of the path packet number space, which is the sequence number of Destination Connection ID of the 1-RTT packets which are acknowledged by the ACK_MP frame.
+Packet Number Space Identifier:
+: The identifier of the path packet number space of the 1-RTT packets which are acknowledged by the ACK_MP frame.

 If an endpoint receives an ACK_MP frame with a packet number space ID which was never issued by endpoints (i.e., with a sequence number larger than the largest one advertised), it MUST treat this as a connection